Commitment to Students with Disabilities

 • text conversion to alternative accessible formats

-• permission to audio tape university activities such as courses, lecturers and discussions qualified interpreter services
+• permission to audio record university activities such as courses, lecturers and discussions

 • adjusting time limits on tests

-• making facilities and/or programs readily accessible to and useable by individuals with disabilities.
+• making facilities and/or programs readily accessible to and usable by individuals with disabilities.

 When and how does the University provide reasonable accommodations?

-The University is obligated to make a reasonable accommodation only to the known disability of an otherwise qualified student.
-In general, it is the responsibility of the student to make the disability status and related need for an accommodation known to the appropriate University official.
-Students should request accommodations for their disability through the appropriate disability services office on their campus.
+The University makes reasonable accommodation when it knows of the disability of an otherwise qualified student.
+In general, it is the responsibility of the student to make the disability status and related need for an accommodation known to the University by requesting accommodations for their disability through Disability and Accessibility Services (DAS).

 Hostile Environment Disability Harassment

-The University will not tolerate the creation or existence of an environment that is hostile on the basis of disability.
-Such a hostile environment is defined as harassing conduct (e.g., physical, verbal, graphic or written) related to disability that is sufficiently severe, pervasive or persistent so as (1) to interfere with or limit the ability of an individual to participate in or benefit from the University’s programs and activities or (2) to unreasonably interfere with an individual’s work or academic performance by creating an objectively intimidating, hostile or offensive work or learning environment.
-Whether the harassing conduct is considered sufficiently severe, persistent or pervasive so as to constitute harassment depends upon the context in which the behavior occurred.
+The University will not tolerate an environment that is hostile on the basis of disability.
+This includes harassing conduct (e.g., physical, verbal, graphic or written) related to disability that is sufficiently severe, pervasive or persistent so as (1) to interfere with or limit the ability of an individual to participate in or benefit from the University’s programs and activities or (2) to unreasonably interfere with an individual’s work or academic performance by creating an objectively intimidating, hostile or offensive work or learning environment.
+Whether the harassing conduct is considered sufficiently severe, persistent, or pervasive so as to constitute harassment depends upon the context in which the behavior occurred.

 Policy Prohibiting Retaliation